-Mass is offered daily, Monday through Friday, in Carlino Chapel at 11:45 AM.
+Mass is offered daily, Tuesday and Thursday in Carlino Chapel at 11:45 AM.
 This liturgy is open to all members of the campus community.
 Take time for a prayerful pause in the midst of your day and join us to worship.

 On a regular basis, Campus Ministry intentionally gathers the entire campus community for prayer in a space where all are welcome.
 The richness of diversity is honored, articulated, and given voice in these experiences.
 Fostering community on a deeper level, students, staff, faculty, and contract service workers come together as equals in prayer in this public witness to the core beliefs of Chestnut Hill College.

 Featured Annual Prayers:

 An annual celebration of the mosaic beauty of Chestnut Hill College, the Interfaith Prayer Service will be on March 25, 2020.
 Gathering personal reflections from all corners of the campus community, this prayer service give voice the distinctive gift each member of our community brings and shares.
 The essence of love and community that grounds Chestnut Hill College is emphasized, embodying the active and inclusive love at the college’s core.

 Prayer for Peace & Non-Violence

 Recognizing our place in the global community, Chestnut Hill College joins with this community in praying for peace and non-violence each year.
 The prayer is a pilgrimage around campus- beginning in the Rotunda, proceeding to the Peace Pole, and visiting the Garden of Forgiveness.
 Members of the campus community join their voices in prayer at each location, sharing in the cry for unity and peace in our world, country, city, campus, and our own hearts.
 Graduate and undergraduate students are invited to share personal reflections on the theme of Peace and Nonviolence.